SeanTangney/cul/README.md

 - An admin can delete any blog post.
 - An admin can attach links to blog posts using the rich text editor to advertise products to the user.

+#### Contact Us:

+- The Contact Us form properly submits.
+- An email is sent back to the site admin with the the users inputted data on it.

 #### Custom 404/500:

 - The custom 404/500 ppage is accessible by adding /test onto the url